click here for the companion R script for this lecture.

 Bayesian parameter uncertainty

-We often call Bayesian confidence intervals credible intervals to distinguish from their frequentist analog.
+We often call Bayesian confidence intervals credible intervals to distinguish from their frequentist cousins.
 Bayesian (e.g., 95%) credible intervals can be interpreted in the way you probably have always wanted to interpret frequentist (95%) confidence intervals.
-It is way more satisfying for many people!

 You are 95% sure that the parameter value is between the lower and upper bound!!!